check-spelling-sandbox/custom-module-template/README.md

 Custom Modules ⚡ supercharges ⚡ your Botpress chatbot building experience by adding in-chat capabilities and by customizing the chatbot editor to your liking.

-This Github template is meant as the starting point for building Botpress Custom Modules.
+This GitHub template is meant as the starting point for building Botpress Custom Modules.
 You can find a non-exhaustive use-case list in [How do I do XYZ?](#how-do-i-do-xyz?) as well as lots of references below.

 ## Quick Start

-1. Click "Use this template" at the top of the Github repo or fork this repo.
+1. Click "Use this template" at the top of the GitHub repo or fork this repo.
 2. Make your changes in the code.
 See [How do I do XYZ?](#how-do-i-do-xyz?)
 3. To rename the package, change the folder name, the name field in [src/backend/index.ts](src/backend/index.ts) and the name field in [src/backend/index.ts](src/backend/index.ts)
 4. Build using ``npm run dockerBuild``.
 The build will be named "YOUR_PACKAGE_NAME.tgz" and be located in the root folder.